Last Updated: July 24, 2021

 Data Import and Export

 You can import your logins from many other password protection apps and web browsers to RoboForm.
-This is not the only RoboForm review that criticizes the software to be unable to transfer data from more solutions.

 If you can’t automatically import your external vault, you may export it as a CSV file.
 When you export your data from this software, you can choose between HTML and CSV formats.